The Impact of Hormonal Contraceptives on Cardiovascular Health: Risk Factors and Contraindications

 “We need to raise awareness among patients but also among doctors, a first consultation to prescribe contraception takes time,” concludes Dr. Maitrot-Mantelet.

-“We must ask the patient about her FDRCV, ask her mother, her grandmother to find out if there have been phlebitis, pulmonary embolisms, heart attacks, strokes in the family.
+“We must ask the patient regarding her FDRCV, ask her mother, her grandmother to find out if there have been phlebitis, pulmonary embolisms, heart attacks, strokes in the family.
 Once we have eliminated the contraindications and CVRFs, we must explain to patients all the possible options.
 Some practitioners do not have, or do not take this necessary time.
 It is a long consultation and requires therapeutic education”

 *Eligyn study, “Prevalence of cardiovascular risk in women”, survey carried out online by Ipsos for Gedeon Richter among 2,500 women representative of the French population, aged 16 to 55, from November 14 to 16, 2022.